-How to Fix AirPods Connected But No Sound
+Fix: AirPods Max Connected but No Sound in 6 Ways

-AirPods, Apple’s innovative wireless earbuds, have taken the world by storm, offering users an unparalleled audio experience.
-However, at times, users may experience a lack of sound even when their AirPods are connected.
-In this article, I will investigate the causes behind the silent AirPods issue, and provide practical solutions to resolve it.
+AirPods Max, Apple’s innovative wireless earbuds, have taken the world by storm, offering users an unparalleled audio experience.
+However, at times, users may experience a lack of sound even when their AirPods Max are connected.
+In this article, I will investigate the causes behind the silent AirPods Max issue, and provide practical solutions to resolve it.

-Why Are My AirPods Connected But Sound Still Comes from the Phone?
+Why Are My AirPods Max Connected But Sound Still Comes from the Phone?

-There are several possible reasons why your AirPods are connected but no sound comes out of them.
+There are several possible reasons why your AirPods Max are connected but no sound comes out of them.
 Some of the common causes are:

 - Incorrect audio output selection: Your device may be mistakenly set to play audio through its built-in speakers instead of your connected AirPods.
 To resolve this, check your device’s audio output settings and ensure that AirPods are selected as the preferred output.